Showing posts with label McDonald's. Show all posts

 The next anchor shakeup would affect Bealls.
 Bealls was involved in a merger in the late 1980s that would eventually put it as a subsidiary of Houston-based Stage Stores Inc. (with Palais Royal and Stage as sister stores) and for years had operated in both smaller-market malls (like Post Oak Mall, but also Richland Mall and Parkdale Mall, located in Waco and Beaumont, respectively) as well as even smaller towns (in strip centers).
 In late 2019 it was announced Stage Stores would close the store and convert the store to Gordmans, shortly before announcing to do the same to the rest of the chain (with the remaining stores like those small-town Bealls being kicked to the curb).
 In March 2020, it did re-open as Gordmans, which only lasted a few weeks before COVID-19 shut down "non-essential businesses".
 It was a fatal blow to Stage Stores (which had been struggling), and after the mall reopened a few months later, Stage Stores began a store closing sale as the whole chain went out of business.

 Finally, the mall was hit with the closure of Macy's in early 2021.
 It was clear that the Macy's rebranding of the mid-2000s had failed and Macy's was clearing out the smaller-town markets.
 Like many of the other Macy's closed around this time, Macy's at Post Oak Mall had turned part of its space into "Backstage at Macy's", a store-within-a-store with some off-price items.
 This space actually felt like a different store but was poorly merchandised (the signage for the departments in this section didn't match up with what was actually sold, and some merchandise was just on tables).
-Within a few years, the Macy's building was bought by the city, and rumors are some sort of Texas A&M University esports arena.
+Within a few years, the Macy's building was bought by the city, allegedly for a recreation center owned by the city, but it continues to languish.

 Dillard's (the original building) still has many of its wood paneling from the 1980s (especially the backroom areas, which I unfortunately do not have photos of).